 – Discern whether your system is connected to the storm sewer by a lateral and ensure that it, too, is in good shape.

 – Check to see if you do have weeping tile, which is actually a perforated pipe that follows the perimeter of your property and gives groundwater an outlet.
 Be sure that it, too, is well maintained.

 - Invest a “sump” of money.
 You may want to consider installing a sump pump, a device that pumps water collected by weeping tile to the outside of your home.
-A pump with a back-up battery is a wise choice, since storms that cause flooding may also cause a power outage.
-It must drain at least two metres away from the foundation walls.
+A pump with a backup battery is a wise choice, since storms that cause flooding may also cause a power outage.
+It must drain at least two meters away from the foundation walls.

 - Live in a backwater.
 Consult a plumber about installing a backwater valve, a valve designed to close the sewer line and prevent sewage from entering your home.
 If the valve is engaged, don’t use plumbing fixtures, including toilets and washing machines, or water will back up into the house.